-Eperjes (Presov, Preschau) is situated 33 kilometers north to Kassa (Kosice, Kaschau), in Slovakia, in the Upper lands/Horná Zem/Felvidék.
+Eperjes (Presov, Preschau) is situated 33 kilometers north of Kassa (Kosice, Kaschau), in Slovakia, in the Upper lands/Horná Zem/Felvidék.

 The Hungarian King Robert Károly granted privileges to the town so it became a free royal city in 1324 and had the right to build a stone wall.
 The town got the right of holding national markets in 1514.